EpiLink/EpiLink/docs/Api.md

 Instead of relying on these endpoints, you should instead rely on the `background`, `logo` and `providerIcon` (for `idpLogo`) information you get from the [meta information endpoint](#get-metainfo).

 ## Registration (/register)

-Registration state is maintained with a `RegisterSessionId` header, which you SHOULD include in all calls.

-If you do not have any, (e.g. this is your first API request), you can call any registration API endpoint: the back-end will generate a session ID and give it back to you.

-The OAuth2 design is like so:

-* The API consumer (typically the EpiLink front-end) does the first part of the OAuth2 flow (that is, retrieving the access code).
-For this, the API can get a stub of the authorization URL using [`/meta/info`](#get-metainfo).
-You only need to add a `redirect_uri` there.
-* The consumer then sends this access code with the [`POST /register/authcode/<service>`](#post-registerauthcodeservice) endpoints.

-### Registration + Log in flow

-The registration process roughly looks like this:

-* Get a `SessionRegisterId`, which you can get from any endpoint.
-We recommend using [the `/register/info`](#get-information---get-registerinfo) endpoint
-* Provide an ID Provider or Discord authorization code using [the `/register/authcode/service`](#post-registerauthcodeservice) endpoints
-* Provide the other authorization code using the other authorization code endpoint. (e.g. if you started with Discord, provide the ID Provider code next)
-* Complete the registration by calling [the `/register` endpoint](#post-register) with whether or not the user wants to have their identity kept in the system.
-The account has been created, congrats!

-At any point, a registration session can be cancelled using the [DELETE `/register`](#delete-register) endpoint.

-EpiLink has **no dedicated log in flow.** We recommend that you simply use the registration flow for everything and first start with the Discord authorization code.
-Once that code has been obtained, you can just check whether the back-end asks you to continue with the registration procedure or has logged the user in.

 ### Objects